Are analysts optimistic about Jabil Inc.'s (NYSE:JBL) stock? - The Dwinnex

 Insider Transactions:

-The insider trade also gives investors a glimpse into the future direction of stock prices, which can be beneficial to investors.
+Also, insider trades can serve as a great indicator of what management thinks about the future direction of a stock’s price.
 A recent insider transaction in this stock occurred on Mar 22 when BORGES STEVEN D sold 8,483 shares for $83.40 per share.
 The transaction valued at 707,482 led to the insider holds 159,129 shares of the business.

 McKay Francis sold 1,197 shares of JBL for $99,242 on Mar 22.
 The SVP, Chief Procurement Officer now owns 51,084 shares after completing the transaction at $82.91 per share.
 On Jan 31, another insider, Dastoor Michael, who serves as the EVP, CFO of the company, sold 9,097 shares for $77.89 each.
 As a result, the insider received 708,578 and left with 161,607 shares of the company.